What is Council Tax?

 You can find out more about what your Council Tax pays for in our Council Tax leaflet and by using the links below.

-- Worcester City Council Tax Leaflet 2019 (pdf)
+- Worcester City Council and Worcestershire County Council Tax Leaflet 2020 (pdf)

 - H & W Fire and Rescue Service

-The Secretary of State for Housing, Communities and Local Government has made an offer to adult social care authorities. ("Adult social care authorities" are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly).
+The Secretary of State made an offer to adult social care authorities. (“Adult social care authorities” are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly).